ylefebvre/link-library/readme.txt

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 7.4.13 =
+* Added new option to specify page containing category list when using HTML Get + Permalinks switching method with breadcrumbs

+= 7.4.12 =
+* Update to allow for translation of text that was previously hard-coded
+* Updated french translation

+= 7.4.11 =
+* Modified form validator script to allow for empty e-mail addresses in user link submission form if field set to Show and not Required

 = 7.4.10 =
 * Fix to allow non-admin users to be able to see edit links on Link Library visitor-facing pages